mrognor/Easy_Network/README.md

 7. The configuration of the project for working with the library is completed.
 Now you can use the code samples and try to make own programm

+## MinGW library usage guide
+1. Download the latest release from github
+2. You can extract library release archive to any folder.
+Make sure that the path to the header files in your code is up to date
+3. Now all ready to compile your project
+You can compile server using command:
+`g++ -pthread -lws2_32 TCPServer.cpp bin/libEasyNetwork.a -o server.sh`
+You can compile client using command:
+`g++ -pthread -lws2_32 TCPClient.cpp bin/libEasyNetwork.a -o client.sh`
+4. Run your programs using command:
+`./server.sh` and `./client.sh`

 ## Linux library usage
 1. Download the latest release from github
 2. You can extract library release archive to any folder.
-I will save everything in one folder for convenience
+I will save everything in one folder for convenience.
+Make sure that the path to the header files in your code is up to date

 ![image](https://user-images.githubusercontent.com/47296449/166112771-628c328f-cef5-4c75-a440-d018841f351b.png)